apenella/provisioning/continuous_delivery/docs/cookbook.md

 > Note: This environment has been thought for testing, learning or developing purposes, then is not recomended to use it on a productive environment.

 ## Dependencies
-Continuous delivery's cookbook has dependencies to:
+Continuous delivery's cookbook depends to:
 - [docker cookbook](https://supermarket.chef.io/cookbooks/docker), version '~> 2.0'
 - [ssh_keygen cookbook](https://supermarket.chef.io/cookbooks/ssh_keygen), version '~> 1.1.0'

-## resources
+## Resources
 In the next section, will be described the _continuous_delivery_service, which is responsible to create those elements needed for a service to be run.

 ### continuous_delivery_service

-*Properties
+*Properties*

 <table>
   <tr>
     <th>Property</th>